+You’re probably wondering, why this fish in particular?
+Well, that’s because sanma is best enjoyed and most delicious during autumn－hence why the kanji for sanma is 秋刀魚, literally meaning Autumn swordfish.
 It has the same taste and texture as sardines and mackerels, despite not being related to either fish.
 Charcoal-grilled sanma is crispy on the outside and juicy on the inside.
 It can have a slightly fishy taste, but that’s nothing a squeeze of lime can’t fix.

 Grilled sanma is usually served with rice, so if you’re feeling fancy you can always accompany it with either simple shinmai rice or shinmai matsutake rice.
 The choice is yours.

 So now that we’ve covered the main dishes, let me tell you my favorite way of ending main courses—with Japanese autumn desserts.
 Here are my two favorite Japanese sweets for the season: